alphagov/govuk-lda-tagger/README.md

 # Tag documents with the LDA algorithm

-This repo has a bunch of scrpits to try tag a number of documents based on the LDA algorithm.
+An experiment of using the LDA machine learning algorithm to generate topics from documents and tag them with those topics

 ## Install requirements